Home » Why Are Tortoises So Slow?

 In ordinary circumstances, sloths rarely ever move.
 They sleep for over 14 hours every day and only shift to stay in the shade or to reach for a leaf they can eat.

-Tortoises move far more throughout the day, so they’re faster, especially if they’re young.
+Tortoises move far more throughout the day, making them faster, especially when young.